-Instead, many other concerned users have also lined up their complaints across the Google Support Forums.
-So what is this error all about?
-It could be attributed to the issues with the Domain Name Server (DNS).
+Many other concerned users have also lined up their complaints across the Google Support Forums.

 Your system holds DNS data for every site you visit.
 This helps the browser to directly pick the information from this cache rather than loading it from scratch.